SepidehJafarian/WheatPhenoStats-BMWpop-/README.md

 Precise & Objective – Reproducible plant data.

 For applications where detailed information or high numbers of plants are required.
 The PlantEye is built with high-quality standards to operate in any environment like growth chambers, labs, greenhouses, and fields.

+# Data Collection

+our experiment comprises two instances of harvest that were conducted at different time intervals.
+The first harvest was carried out precisely 21-30 days after the implementation of drought stress (BBCH 31).
+We aimed to determine whether the genotypes and CID groups exhibit identical characteristics under drought conditions.
+To achieve these, a total of 78 plants were carefully selected from the experimental setup and utilized for the measurement of various traits.
+These traits encompassed the assessment of fresh and dry biomass weight, fresh and dry leaves weight, Root/shoot ratio, as well as the determination of leaf water content (LWC).

+the second harvest was carried out during the ripening stage of the plants, specifically at the BBCH 91-92 growth stage.
+The plants were utilized to measure certain traits manually, in parallel with the Phenospex device.
+In addition to this, several other traits were also measured and compared to the results obtained from the Phenospex device.
+These included traits such as dry biomass, maximum and average height, the weight of the ears, number of kernels, and thousand kernel weight (TKW).
+The main objective of this study was to ascertain whether there are any similarities between different Lines and CID (Carbon Isotope Discrimination) groups under both drought and control conditions.